-The good news is that this chain of events is predictable — and preventable.
+The good news: this chain of events is predictable and preventable.
 With the right care at the right time, most diabetic foot wounds heal and most amputations are avoided.
 This guide explains how diabetes damages your feet, the warning signs to never ignore, and how our klinik can help you recover faster.

 Why Diabetic Foot Wounds Are So Dangerous

-Diabetes is not only about sugar levels in your blood.
-Over time, high glucose quietly damages your nerves, blood vessels, and your body’s ability to heal — and that is what makes an ordinary cut so risky.
+Diabetes is not only about sugar levels.
+Over time, high glucose quietly damages your nerves, blood vessels, and your body’s ability to heal — which is what makes an ordinary cut so risky.
 Consider the numbers:

-• Up to 15-25% of people with diabetes will develop a foot ulcer in their lifetime.
+- Up to 15-25% of people with diabetes develop a foot ulcer in their lifetime.

-• Yet most of these amputations are preventable with early, proper care.
+- Yet most amputations are preventable with early, proper care.

 The real danger is not the wound itself — it is the silence around it.
 Many patients feel no pain at all, so the problem grows unnoticed until it becomes severe.